AlcoholRehabHelp Logo

 Al-Anon Family Groups

-It consists of mutual support programs with peers.
-All are welcome to share their experience with knowing a family member or close friend suffering from alcoholism.
+Al-Anon Family Groups is a worldwide fellowship.
+It offers recovery programs for families and friends of alcoholics and consists of mutual support programs with peers.
+All are welcome to share their experience from knowing a family member or close friend suffering from alcoholism.

-Al-Anon meetings can be held in-person, online, or over the phone.
-Online meetings can be held in numerous forms, including email, Skype, WhatsApp, Zoom, or even social media sites.
+Al-Anon meetings can be in-person, online, or over the phone.
+Online appointments can be held in numerous forms, including email, Skype, WhatsApp, Zoom, or even social media sites.
+This improves accessibility regardless of what forms of technology you have available.

-9 sources cited
+8 sources cited

 All Alcoholrehabhelp content is medically reviewed or fact checked to ensure as much factual accuracy as possible.